krerkkiat/krerkkiat.github.io/content/blog/git-setup.md

 git config --global user.email "me@kchusap.com"
 ```

-Now, we will be looking at some intersting Git's aliases.
+Now, we will be looking at some interesting Git's aliases.

 ```bash
 git config --global alias.st 'status'